-Spaces are not ventilated well which increases the risk of the virus spreading Classroom door and windows to be open if possible for air flow.
-Where possible, all spaces should be well ventilated using natural ventilation (opening windows) or ventilation units, propped open, where safe to do so (bearing in mind fire safe and safeguarding), to limit use of door handles and aid ventilation.
+Spaces are not ventilated well which increases the risk of the virus spreading Η Classroom door and windows to be open if possible for air flow.
+Where possible, all spaces should be well ventilated using natural ventilation (opening windows) or ventilation units, propped open, where safe to do so (bearing in mind fire safety and safeguarding), to limit use of door handles and aid ventilation.
 Ensure all ventilation systems are working in their normal operating mode.
-Leave non-fire doors open to reduce the amount of contact with doors and also potentially improve workplace ventilatio. n.
-L Use of the fixed play equipment outside increases the risk of the virus spreading Parents have been reminded that their child should not play the fixed play equipment outside before or after school.
-Fixed play equipment to be timetabled weekly for the childre at play and lunchtimes as only one year group can use the equipment each time.
-No pupils to play on the play equipm on Monday's to allow 72 hours between each year group bubble. en L Pupils arrive late or parents have to pick up their child early which is not in line with the bubbles start/end time If a pupil is late (before the gates are closed) they are to go into their classrooms via their usual entrance.
-Class teacher telephone the Attendance Officer who will mark the pupil in late on the register.
-If a pupil arrives to school after the gates have been closed, they are to go to the roundhall where they will be signed in the office member of staff and escorted to their classroom if appropriate.
-The office member of staff will ensure that pupil across year groups do not mix.
+Leave non-fire doors open to reduce the amount of contact with doors and also potentially improve workplace ventilation.
+Fire doors can be kept open in areas that are occupied.
+Yes L Use of the fixed play equipment outside increases the risk of the virus spreading Η Parents have been reminded that their child should not play on the fixed play equipment outside before or after school.
+Fixed play equipment to be timetabled weekly for the children at play and lunchtimes as only one year group can use the equipment each time.
+No pupils to play on the play equipment on Monday's to allow 72 hours between each year group bubble.
+L Pupils arrive late or parents have to pick up their child early which is not in line with the bubbles start/end time H/M If a pupil is late (before the gates are closed) they are to go into their classrooms via their usual entrance.
+Class teacher to telephone the Attendance Officer who will mark the pupil in as late on the register.
+If a pupil arrives to school after the gates have been closed, they are to go to the roundhall where they will be signed in by the office member of staff and escorted to their classroom if appropriate.
+The office member of staff will ensure that pupils across year groups do not mix.
 Parents must inform the school in advance of any early collections.
 The school office will telephone the class and arrange for the parent to wait outside the school office.
-The office member of staff will sign the child out. as by M/L Bikes and scooters stored in the bike shed increases the risk of the virus spreading Parents to be informed that they are not to congregate in the bike shed when dropping off or collecting scooters and bike This to be monitored, if poses an increased risk, limit pupils coming to school on scooters and bikes. s.
-L Pupil mobile phones are not stored in a safe place Only pupils in Year 5 & 6 who walk to school on their own a allowed to bring in a mobile phone.
-The phone is to be switched off before the pupils enter the main gates and handed into the class teacher as soon as th come in.
-The class teacher will lock the phone away and then hand it back to the pupils at the end of the day. ey L
+The office member of staff will sign the child out.
+Yes M/L Bikes and scooters stored in the bike shed increases the risk of the virus spreading М Parents to be informed that they are not to congregate in the bike shed when dropping off or collecting scooters and bikes.
+This to be monitored, if poses an increased risk, limit pupils in coming to school on scooters and bikes.
+Yes L Pupil mobile phones are not stored in a safe place Μ Only pupils in Year 5 & 6 who walk to school on their own are allowed to bring in a mobile phone.
+The phone is to be switched off before the pupils enter the main gates and handed into the class teacher as soon as they come in.
+The class teacher will lock the phone away and then hand it back to the pupils at the end of the day.
+Yes L